TransparentSelf/transparentself.github.io/_posts/2022-05-03-Karriverzum.md

 <br />

 ## Initial Research
-The initial research has proved that there is indeed a need for a solution.
+The initial research has proved that there is indeed a need for an IT career planning solution.
 There are currently platforms, individuals and companies who serve the career counsellors role but **none of the players provide you with a view on the current IT market conditions in terms of a transparent future planning.**

 [High level competitor analysis_HU](https://docs.google.com/document/d/1acBPj1dUh2ZHESCyJr_CG767Te2dy7fh3eT6Y7XVj2o/edit?usp=sharing)

 <br />

 ## Market Research
-The market research has strengthened our previous view.
-There is a strong need for transparent future planning and not just in IT...
-As a secondary school director in one of our expert interviews had stated:
+As a secondary school director in one of our expert interviews had promptly stated:

-*"We [teachers] are hesitant to give advice for young folks.
-The work they will do maybe don’t even exist today."*
+*"In most cases, students will go on to do jobs that do not even exist today."*

-This sums up perfectly the fast changing market conditions.
+This sums up perfectly the current fast changing market conditions.
+For the full market research please browse the LINK below.

 [Market research_FULL_HU](https://docs.google.com/document/d/1JPzQn8KolTrF_hTX1oqt7hnRoWmElPXv0pOBCi6qPfw/edit?usp=sharing)

 <br />

 ### Secondary Research
-For our secondary research the best research contents are from the US and western EU.
-These may not be not as relevant for Hungary - where we wish to enter the market - however the research has proved our point that the "career concern" of gen Z is not exclusive to Hungary.
-Or as the Pew Research Center promptly summarized it: [On the Cusp of Adulthood and Facing an Uncertain Future](https://www.pewresearch.org/social-trends/2020/05/14/on-the-cusp-of-adulthood-and-facing-an-uncertain-future-what-we-know-about-gen-z-so-far-2/)
+As much smarter people have said before us, Gen Z is the latest generation to "just barely" enter the workforce.
+So there is limited research available on this cohort, and of limited quality, since "All research around Gen Z currently focuses on students, making it challenging to predict their job-related behavior."
+[Emerald inside](https://www.emerald.com/insight/content/doi/10.1108/EJTD-07-2020-0124/full/html).
+In addition, our research typically relies on Western research, so Gen Z in Hungary may be more nuanced than this.

+That said, we can say that Generation Z:
+* Hypercognitive
+* Hybrid
+* Generalist
+* Individualist
+* Independent
+* And most importantly **career-oriented** (success-oriented)

+In order of importance to them in terms of career choice:
+1. Money
+2. Purpose
+3. Work-life balance
+4. More human (e.g.: the job role is focusing on human interactions)

+And their biggest challenges:
+* What career are you interested in?
+* How can I tell what I'm good at or bad at?
+* Anxiety

 [Market research_FULL_HU](https://docs.google.com/document/d/1JPzQn8KolTrF_hTX1oqt7hnRoWmElPXv0pOBCi6qPfw/edit?usp=sharing)

 <br />

 ### User Interviews

-When we asked university students - our main target group - **an overwhelming amount of them said that they are unsure what they will do once they have finished studying.** Most of the students are choosing universities based on broad interest - which is absolutely fine - but most are still lacking a career "end point" (or god forbid start point) upon graduation.
+Results
+**Among the interviewed subjects (university students), there is a typical uncertainty surrounding the choice of "profession”.** There is a demand for a medium-term commitment (3-5 years) to a career choice, but in the absence of an adequate toolbox, most students plan for the short term (1-2 years).
+The strategy of choosing a university that broadly covers their interests, but without a concrete idea of where they want to "end up", was typical of the subjects.
+The choice of career path is perhaps more crystallised towards the end of university.
+Another typical strategy is to study "even further" as a problem-solving tool to answer the career choice.
+E.g.: after a bachelor's degree, to do a Master's degree or even to start a completely different bachelor's degree.
+The experience gained can thus be increased within the academy.

+Conclusions
+Students may need support in choosing a career.
+The question remains whether the information on available careers can sufficiently meet this need.

 [User interviews_HU](https://docs.google.com/document/d/1AVnQ09_-wY-R9FBRh0-oFRI1Ams8g4Dpig2bvfza4TQ/edit?usp=sharing)

 <br />

 ### Expert Interviews
-Most of the experts interviewed confirmed that there is a strong need for career advice and planning.
-However some has also raised their concerns in the subject.
-One expert particularly - let's call him B cause he wished to stay anonim - has told us that there seems to be a great need for career counseling however young folks (university students, high school students and young professionals) do not wish to pay the price for it.
-B had started a B2C career counseling business years ago (he is a successful business trainer himself), but this hadn't turned out to be a fruitful business.
-I believe if we look behind this story we really can see that this seemingly empty "ocean" (in Hungary there is only a handful of successful career counsellors) of traditional career counseling is just waiting to be disrupted.
+**The consensus among respondents is that career guidance in the traditional sense is bleeding from several wounds.
+Unpreparedness in public education, lack of interest on the part of students and under-informed guidance counsellors all contribute to poor choices.**

+Where parents are not aware of the labour market, students mostly turn to their teachers, who are often unable to provide adequate assistance, as few of them are qualified to do so.
+Therefore, they often start with the fact that what the child is good at is what the child should do, which is clearly wrong.

+Emerging questions after the interviews:
+* Is there a need today for young people to be helped in their career choices?
+    * For those who do have a need, what tools do they use to find their way and how do they relate to them (e.g.: is felvi.hu satisfying)?
+        * Which of the commonly used tools are effective?
+* Is there a "solvent" demand for pathfinding assistance?
+    * Who is willing to pay for this information (e.g. parents, schools, school districts, state, etc.)?
+* How much demand is there for self-awareness tests (e.g. career guidance tests, personality tests)?
+    * Is testing necessary to promote graduate students' career choices in a meaningful way? (testing could be e.g.: personality, IQ, soft skill, value, interest, etc.) - An important question is whether Karriverzum should be a browser interface to be explored or a more "directional" system.
+* What help do students get to make career choices in secondary schools?
+* Are people about to graduate interested in what the job market looks like, or are they just deciding where to go to school?
+* What are students' feelings about career choices?
+* How do students feel about career guidance in the classical sense?
+(Tens of thousands of forints to sit down with a professional for a few sessions)

 [Market research_FULL_HU](https://docs.google.com/document/d/1JPzQn8KolTrF_hTX1oqt7hnRoWmElPXv0pOBCi6qPfw/edit?usp=sharing)

 <br />

 ## Pretotyping
-So we set out to build a pretotype to test our assumptions.
+We follow an agile methodology during the creation process (which often clashes with our inherent need for perfection), and so in a hindsight we follow the following "recipe": research, create, analyze, iterate and repeat.

 <br />